kvankova/code-embedder/README.md

 - 🛠️ **Easy setup**: Simply add the action to your GitHub workflow and format your `README` code blocks.
 - 🌐 **Language agnostic**: Works with any programming language or file type.

 By using **Code Embedder**, you can focus on writing and updating your actual code 💻, while letting the action take care of keeping your documentation current 📚🔄.
-This reduces the risk of outdated or incorrect code examples in your project documentation 🚫🔍.
+This reduces the risk of outdated or incorrect code examples in your project documentation.

 ## 🔍 How it works

-This action looks for the following sections in the `README` file:
+The action looks for the following sections in the `README` file:
 ````md
  ```language:path/to/script
  ```
 ````
-It will update the code snippets in `README` files with the content of the script located at `path/to/script` and push the changes to the repository 🚀.
+It updates the code snippets in `README` files with the content of the script located at `path/to/script` and pushes the changes to the repository 🚀.

 ## 💡 Example